Aestial/macos-zsh-captive-wifi-tool/README.md

 1. ~~Add hints to the script to make it more user friendly.~~
 2. ~~Add a way to store the captured SSIDs in a file.~~
 3. ~~Add a way to select target SSID from the stored list.~~
-4. Add a way to store the captured addresses in a file using a key-value data structure.
+4. ~~Add a way to store the captured addresses with their device's name in a file.~~
-5. Add a way to select one of the stored addresses by the device's name.
+5. ~~Add a way to select one of the stored addresses by choosing the device's name.~~
 6. Compatibility with the Bash Shell (for older versions of Mac OS with bash as the default shell).
+7. Simplify redundant code.
+Refactor the script to make it more readable.